hnolzen/IRIS/readme.md

 # IRIS - Ixodes RIcinus Simulator

-IRIS is a population model for local dynamics of Ixodes ricinis ticks under changing climate parameters.
+IRIS is a population model for local dynamics of Ixodes ricinus ticks under changing climate parameters.
 It is designed as a spatially-explicit compartmental model that operates on a local scale.
 We plan to add a transmission model for borrelian dynamics in the near future.

 This model is being developed as part of the [HICAM project][HICAM].